breathbath/gotainer/README.md

             container.Check()
         }

+## Dependencies cache
+Dependencies cache is a in-memory storage for dependencies allowing to retrieve a service in an initialized state.
+This gives a great opportunity to share services between different consumers to spare time for initialisation.
+A typical example for that is a db connection, which can be reused by different db dependant services, without explicitly opening connection each time you need to query one or another table/objects collection.

+RuntimeContainer allows you to get a cached or non-cached version of a service through different methods:

+	Scan(id string, dest interface{}) //scans a cached version of a service into a destination ScanNonCached(id string, dest interface{}) //scans a non-cached version Get(id string, isCached bool) interface{} //receive service in the output where isCached flag affects the cache switch GetSecure(id string, isCached bool) (interface{}, error) //the same with error driven version of Get

+In any case, if you require a non cached version of a service, it will be initialised from beginning and will be cached replacing the old version.

+An alternative non-container approach is to use the go's init() function where you can put your initialisation logic, which will be executed also only once.
+But in this case you should implement your own logic to get an uncached version of a service which is sometimes cumbersome and also quite repetative.
+With the RuntimeContainer you get this opportunity out of the box.

+## Lazy initialisation

+If you use the RuntimeContainer, you have an advantage of a lazy services initialisation which is provided out of the box.
+This means that any service you declare in the container is not initialised immediately but when it is explicitly required directly or by some other service.
+This means practically that your application won't open a db connection, when your current execution is not requiring a db data (meaning a db dependent service).

+If you use an init() function for a service initialisation, this will be always executed, once it's package is imported somewhere.
+To have a lazy initialisation you should create your own builder methods which will be a boilerplate code, which we want to avoid with a dependency container.

 ## Garbage collection

 Sometimes your code might use resources which should be released on the application exit.
 One typical example is a db connection